BlwAvg/home_assistant/README.md

 # ESP32-S3-Box-3
 Home Assistant configuration for microwake word dectection (wake word on device).
 This includes enabling the radar, tempurature, humidity, and battery.
 I have no use for the IR, but if someone else needs it feel free to add it.

-Here is my config on my local device currently**
+Below is my ESP Home config on my device.
+This overrides specifics in the main YAML file.
+I wanted to keep the source as close to the original as possible and just add features.

 ```
 ---